fuchenru/fuchenru/README.md

 Hi there! 👋

-**Peter Fu Chen** equipped with excellent track record of academic background, multiple years of work experience.
-He is specialize in generating actionable insights from large datasets and collaborating effectively with diverse stakeholders.
-Adept in translating complex data and ideas into compelling narratives and interactive dashboards.
+**Peter Fu Chen** is an aspiring data engineer/data scientist with a proven track record in generating actionable insights from large datasets.
+He specializes in designing and implementing robust data pipelines, ensuring efficient data ingestion, transformation, storage and modeling.
+Peter excels in collaborating with cross-functional teams, translating complex data requirements into scalable and efficient data solutions.

-His strong learning agility and curiosity are driving forces behind his interest in new business ventures.
-With excellent skills in cross-functional communication, Peter supports key business objectives and thrives in high-pressure environments, demonstrating resilience in overcoming challenges.
+With expertise in programming languages like Python, SQL, and R, as well as distributed computing frameworks such as Apache Spark and Hadoop, Peter is adept at handling and processing large-scale datasets using cloud platform such as GCP or Azure.
+He possesses strong skills in data modeling, database design, and data architecture principles, ensuring data integrity and accessibility for analysis and reporting.
+Peter's ability to thrive in high-pressure environments and demonstrate resilience in overcoming challenges makes him a valuable asset for driving impactful results through data-driven insights.

 He is ready to contribute analytical excellence and leadership to drive impactful results.